The U.S. Chess Center promotes self-confidence, social skills, and academic success for all.

 We provide students from throughout the Washington metropolitan area opportunities to meet as friends and equals over the chessboard at our weekend classes, tournaments, and special events.
 Our student programs have hosted World Champion Garry Kasparov, the national champions of Nigeria and Montenegro, and International Grandmasters including Maurice Ashley, the first African-American Grandmaster.
-Our students have played Internet matches with students from the Czech Republic, China, Norway, and Montenegro.
+Our students have played Internet matches with students from China, the Czech Republic, Montenegro, Norway, Spain, Ukraine, and Zambia.

 - Increasing children’s attention spans.